 Recording acoustic reverbs would be nice here.
 We might look into that later

-As a music professional, what would you say is your speciality?
+As a music professional, what would you say is your specialty?

 I like mixing.
 I can do engineering also, but I lean more towards producing and helping the artists get a good performance than focusing on the technical side of mic placements, routing cables, etc. I’d rather be a coach.

 Miqel and I split the work.
-He does the recording, mic placement, setting up the sessions, etc. After that I take over on the mix end, adding colour and polishing things.
+He does the recording, mic placement, setting up of the sessions, etc. After that I take over on the mix end, adding color and polishing things.

-What are the major differences you've noticed about your work process and the end result in this new space that you've moved into, compared to your older spaces?
+What are the major differences you’ve noticed about your work process and the end result in this new studio space, compared to your older spaces?

-The main change has been about vibe and motivation.
-In this space we have a more exciting energy that the artists we work with love.
-The most important thing about this space isn't the technical capturing of recording, but the human element.
+The main change has been the vibe and motivation.
+In this space we have more exciting energy than before, which the artists we work with love.
+The most important thing about this space isn’t the technical recording process, but the human element.
 When musicians come here and hear the acoustics, and play with their friends in the same room, it creates a live show vibe.
-So their performance is enhanced, and that's whats key.
-If that doesn't work, then you have to use technical tricks to overcompensate.
+So their performance is enhanced, and that’s what’s key.
+If that doesn’t work, then you have to use technical tricks to overcompensate.

-Have you had situations where you weren't able to capture a good performance?
+Have you had situations where you weren’t able to capture a good performance here?

-When you have a small room, its easy to record because the sound of the room is stuck to the music.
-It ends up being a tight and dry sound that's very audible.
-This is how we used to record before moving into this space, so it wasn't hard for us.
-Now that we have a bigger room with more ambience, it increases the difficulty of capturing the sound we want, but we haven't failed yet, and I don't think we will.
+When you have a small room, it’s easy to record because the sound of the room is stuck to the music.
+It ends up being a tight and dry sound that’s very audible.
+That’s how we used to record in our earlier space, and it made things easy for us.
+But now that we have a bigger room with more ambience, it increases the difficulty of capturing the sound we want.
+But we haven’t failed yet, and I don’t think we will.

-Its a Japanese Tascam M700, better known as a baby-SSL.
-Its similar to the SSL 4000G, minus the dynamic section.
-Same structure and workflow.
+It’s a Japanese Tascam M700, better known as a baby-SSL.
+It’s similar to the SSL 4000G, with the same structure and workflow, minus the dynamic section.
 I love the EQs, which remind me of an SSL, and I use them a lot, more than any plugin.
-The pre-amps are rather clean, and they do a good job in most situations, but if you want a specific colour for a vocal, its better to use a specific pre for that.
-If you had an Avalon, you wouldn't use the Tascam over that.
-But I'll use the Tascam for drums and for recording a larger number of instruments for the sake of summing and mixing.
-I'm a lot slower when mixing in the box, and have found myself aborting sessions where I was using plugins and just switched over to the console instead.
+The pre-amps are rather clean, and they do a good job in most situations, but if you want a specific color for a vocal, it’s better to use a specific pre-amp for that.
+If you already had an Avalon, you wouldn’t use the Tascam over that.
+But I’ll use the Tascam for drums and for recording a larger number of instruments for the sake of summing and mixing.
+I’m a lot slower when mixing in the box, and have found myself aborting sessions where I was using plugins and just switched over to the console instead.

-Do you feel like the console gives an overall more favourable sound than plugins?
+Do you feel like the console gives an overall more favorable sound than plugins?

 What’s your master bus setup like?
 Do you turn to analog gear for that also?

-I generally prefer using parallel compression or processing groups of instruments, rather than slapping things on the Master.
-I might mix the Master onto tape, which is good for achieving a glue effect and for colour.
-But generally I avoid Master processing on everything.
-I don't think drums shouldn't be compressed in the same way the guitars are.
-Its about degrees on different things.
+I generally prefer using parallel compression or processing groups of instruments, rather than slapping things on the master buss.
+I might mix the Master onto tape, which is good for achieving a glue effect and for color, but generally I avoid master buss processin.
+I don’t think drums shouldn’t be compressed in the same way the guitars are.
+It’s about degrees on different things.

 I understand.
-So if we take a group like drums, how would you approach that?
+So if we take an instrument like drums, how would you approach that?

-I'd have to ask if the band was a 3-piece or something like a 7-person setup.
+I’d have to ask if the band was a three-piece or something like a seven-person setup.
 If it was a small number of people, I could imagine using mono drums and being generous with the EQ on the high-mids to bring the sound forward.
-But if we're talking about a psychedelic band with 30+ tracks of guitars, theremins, keyboards and pads, then my approach would change.
-I'd probably try to make the drums as stereo and as colourful as possible.
+But if we’re talking about a psychedelic band with 30+ tracks of guitars, theremins, keyboards and pads, then my approach would change.
+I’d probably try to make the drums as stereo and as colorful as possible.

 How do you address drum bleed when mixing?

 I used to overthink the bleed issue, but then I later found that every mic contributes to the overall sound, even the ones with bleed in them.
-If the low-end of the snare drum sounds great, and the OH is picking it up, why would you EQ it out?
-I used to be a fan of surgical EQing and removing the low-end from anything that wasn't bass-centric, but then you're being a technician and not an artist.
+If the low-end of the snare drum sounds great, and the overhead is picking it up, why would you EQ it out?
+I used to be a fan of surgical EQing and removing the low-end from anything that wasn’t bass-centric, but I realized that I was being more of a technician and not an artist.
 Mixers have to think as musicians do.
-You can't just listen to one mic and make a call based on that.
-However, if the recording was poor, and you have an ugly-sounding bleed in the OH, then you have a problem.
-But drums need to work as a whole.
-You shouldn't take a Frankenstein approach to it by being surgical with each mic when it's time to mix.
-So the drums have to sound good based in the OH and the rooms, since that's where you hear everything.
-It's possible to get an unfavourably biased image of the drum kit if you start only with the dry kick and snare, and then try to overcompensate with processing to make it sound full without even hearing what the OH and room mics sounds like.
+You can’t just listen to one mic and make a call based on that.
+However, if the recording was poor, and you have an ugly-sounding bleed in the overhead, then you have a problem.
+But drums need to work as a whole, so you shouldn’t take a Frankenstein approach to it by being surgical with each mic when it’s time to mix.
+The drums have to sound good based on how the overheads and the room mics blend with the kit, since those mics are where you hear the overall sound of the instrument.
+It’s possible to get an unfavorably biased image of the drum kit if you start only with the dry kick and snare, and then try to overcompensate with processing to make it sound full without even hearing what the overhead and room mics sounds like.